Low BMI Life Insurance Cover For Underweight People

 How does BMI impact your life insurance?

-- An out-of-normal BMI can lead to higher insurance premiums for cover.
+- An elevated BMI can lead to higher insurance premiums for coverage.

-- An extremely out-of-normal BMI can lead to being denied coverage, depending on the provider’s limits.
+- A significantly elevated BMI can lead to being denied coverage, depending on the provider’s limits.

-- The insurance provider might stipulate certain riders or add-ons to cover to exclude/include specific causes of death.
+- The insurance provider might stipulate specific riders or add-ons to cover or exclude/include specific causes of death.

 Again, though, BMI is just one of many factors considered.
-It’s also one of the easiest to adjust, so if you have a high BMI and decide to lose weight to bring it into the normal range, you may be able to ask for a reassessment and have your cost of cover lowered.
+It’s also one of the easiest to adjust, so if you have a high BMI and decide to lose weight to bring it into the normal range, you may be able to request a reassessment and lower your premium.

 Life Insurance for Overweight BMIs